-Joy Grissom, Native Plant Rescue Squad co-founder, is a Tennessee native with a background in public health advocacy and community education.
+Joy Grissom, Director and co-founder, is a Tennessee native with a background in public health advocacy and community education.
 She is dedicated to the health of the environment and how human engagement and our connection with wildlife is an integral component of our well being.

-Sandra Korbelik (President), a retired city planner and a Life-long gardener from Florida to Canada and from Oregon to South Carolina.
-With 17 years of experience as a master gardener in SC, She has also earned a Landscape Certificate from UTK extension.
+Sandra Korbelik (President), a retired city planner and a Life-long gardener With 17 years of experience as a master gardener and a Landscape Certificate from UTK extension.
 Sandra is interested in the cultural relationship between plants and people and how the natural and built environment influences behavior.

 Natalie Landry has been involved in environmental work for the past 20 years.
 Her focus is freshwater ecosystems and watershed management.